Barhebraeus: Episcopate

 Unlike earlier maphrians who had resided in the Levant to escape persecution, thereby neglecting their home dioceses, Barhebraeus chose to live among his flock in Tagrit and at times in the nearby Monastery of Mor Mattai, even amidst the violent persecutions under the Mongols and Mamluks in the thirteenth century.

-From 1260 to 1264 Barhebraeus served at the Mongol court as personal physician to Hulagu Khan before being elected maphrian by Ignatius IV at Sis in Cilicia on 19/20 January 1264; The ceremony was grand, attended by King Hethum II, his brothers and sons, Armenian high priests and dignitaries from many nations and faiths, along with a large assembly of Syriac Orthodox bishops and laymen.
-Afterwards, he travelled widely throughout Mesopotamia and Iranian Azerbaijan, particularly between Nineveh (where he likely stayed at Mor Mattai Monastery) and the cities of Tabriz and Maragha, centres of the Ilkhanid court and learning.
+From 1260 to 1264 Barhebraeus served at the Mongol court as personal physician to Hulagu Khan before being elected maphrian by Ignatius IV at Sis in Cilicia on 19/20 January 1264.
+The ceremony was grand, attended by King Hethum II, his brothers and sons, Armenian high priests, and dignitaries from many nations and faiths, along with a large assembly of Syriac Orthodox bishops and laymen.
+Afterwards, he travelled widely throughout Mesopotamia and Iranian Azerbaijan, particularly between Nineveh (where he probably stayed at Mor Mattai Monastery) and the cities of Tabriz and Maragha, centres of the Ilkhanid court and learning.

 Death

-Barhebraeus wrote in one poem: "O' net of the world, in 1226 your trap caught me, and I think in 1286 I will not be in you."
+Barhebraeus wrote in one poem: "O' net of the world, in 1226 your trap caught me, and I think in 1286 I will not be in you".
 In 1286, he travelled to Tabriz and completed an Arabic translation of the Syriac work The Political History of the World within thirty days.

-Soon after, in Maragha, he fell ill with a fever two days before his death and, as he predicted, died on the night of Tuesday, July 30, 1286, in the presence of his brother Barsauma and many others.
-A grand funeral was held in Maragha, and Catholicos Yahballaha III (1282–1317) of the Church of the East declared a public day of mourning attended by "Nestorians, Armenians, and Greeks".
+Soon after, in Maragha, he fell ill with a fever two days before his death and, as he predicted, died on the night of Tuesday, 30 July, 1286, in the presence of his brother Barsauma and many others.
+A grand funeral was held in Maragha, and Catholicos Yahballaha III (1282–1317) of the Church of the East declared a public day of mourning attended by Christians of various denominations.
 His remains were interred beneath an altar in the Maragha church and later translated to Mor Mattai Monastery, where they are kept today alongside his brother's.